 The client approached Lineartron to help design and specify a building wide IP CCTV solution that would allow them to monitor activity inside and outside of their building.
 As well as being able to monitor the cameras live, they also wished to be able to record any incidents.
 This system would simultaneously act as a deterrent against unauthorised access and allow the client to record any such access to use as evidence.

-After surveying the site we discussed with the client the possible specifications that would be ideal for this project, as well as camera placement.
-With their agreement, we proceeded with the installation of a number of IP CCTV cameras on the 3 floors and exterior of the building as well as 3 floors in the interior.
+After surveying the site we discussed with the client the possible specifications that would be ideal for this project, as well as the camera placement.
+With their agreement, we proceeded with the installation of a number of IP CCTV cameras on the exterior of the building as well as 3 floors in the interior.

 The IP cameras installed on the exterior of the building allow recording at resolutions of up to 4 megapixels (mp) and have an Infra Red (IR) range of up to 30m, allowing them to record in the dark.
 The interior cameras allow recording up to 3mp and have in-built smart features such as line crossing and object removal detection.
 Both of these camera varieties are IP67 and IK10 protected.
 This means they are dust tight, water resistant and have the highest standard of protection against vandalism, making them ideal for most weather patterns and environments.